-This cluster-filled Peanut Butter Chocolate Chunk Granola is easy to make, requires just 8 ingredients and is sure to impress your friends and family!
+This oil-free, cluster-filled Peanut Butter Chocolate Chunk Granola is easy to make, requires just 8 ingredients and is sure to impress your friends and family!

 However, usually when I have store-bought granola for breakfast I get a stomach ache or sugar crash afterwards.
 That's why I started making granola at home.
 I can control how it's sweetened, how much oil it contains and of course, the flavor!

-This healthy peanut butter chocolate chunk granola only requires 8 ingredients, one bowl and less 30 minutes to make!
+This healthy peanut butter granola only requires 8 ingredients, one bowl and less 30 minutes to make!
 Plus it's oil free and sweetened with maple syrup, so I feel good after eating it.

 Before we jump into this simple, easy recipe, let's clarify a few more things about granola!

 However, muesli is often unbaked while granola is made from coating all the ingredients in oil and sweetener and baked until golden and crunchy.
 I always thought I liked granola better than muesli, but now I love both equally.

-Why is granola so unhealthy?
+Why is Granola so Unhealthy?

 While granola sounds like it should always be healthy (you know the saying "crunchy granola"?), you should look at the ingredients to see what your store-bought granola is made out of.
 Sometimes packaged granola has more sugar and oil than you'd care for!

 Either way, I love to make my own granola because I can control the sugar and oil content.
 I often switch up which ingredients I use depending on what I have on hand.
 Since I've recently started making my own peanut butter, this peanut butter granola is very affordable!

-What is the healthiest granola?
+What is the Healthiest Granola?

 I don't think you can ever answer the question of which food is the healthiest.
 We all have different opinions on what is healthy and also have different health goals.

 Healthy Granola Recipes